 - We may not have sufficient cash from operations following the establishment of cash reserves and payment of fees and expenses, including cost reimbursements to our general partner, to enable us to make cash distributions to holders of our common units and subordinated units at the initial distribution rate under our cash distribution policy. - On a pro forma basis we would not have had sufficient cash available for distribution to pay the full minimum quarterly distribution on all units for the year ended December 31, 2005 or for the twelve months ended September 30, 2006. - Our cash flow is affected by natural gas and NGL prices, and decreases in these prices could adversely affect our ability to make distributions to holders of our common units and subordinated units. - Because of the natural decline in production from existing wells in our operating regions, our success depends on our ability to obtain new sources of supplies of natural gas and NGLs, which depends on certain factors beyond our control.
-Any decrease in supplies of natural gas or NGLs could adversely affect our business and operating results. - Our hedging activities may have a material adverse effect on our earnings, profitability, cash flows and financial condition.
-In addition, the significant contribution to operating margin that we are currently receiving from our hedge positions will decrease substantially through 2010. - The assumptions underlying the forecast of cash available for distribution we include in "Our Cash Distribution Policy and Restrictions on Distributions" are inherently uncertain and are subject to significant business, economic, financial, regulatory and competitive risks and uncertainties that could cause actual results to differ materially from those - We depend on one natural gas producer for a significant portion of our supply of natural gas.
-The loss of this customer or replacement of its contracts on less favorable terms could result in a decline in our volumes, revenues and cash available for distribution. - If third-party pipelines and other facilities interconnected to our natural gas pipelines and facilities become partially or fully unavailable to transport natural gas and NGLs, our revenues and cash available for distribution could be adversely affected.
+Any decrease in supplies of natural gas or NGLs could adversely affect our business and operating results. - Our hedging activities may not be effective in reducing the variability of our cash flows and may, in certain circumstances, increase the variability of our cash flows.
+In addition, the significant contribution to our results of operations that we are currently receiving from our hedge positions will decrease substantially through 2010.